feenkcom/gtoolkit.com/pages/index.md

           It is built in Pharo and it is free and open-source under an MIT license.
         </p>
         <p class="lead">
           Glamorous Toolkit offers a fundamentally new perspective on programming.
 We call it moldable development.
-We want the environment to fit the context of the current system and when it does not, we want to mold it seamlessly.
-This change is transformational.
+We want the environment to fit the context of the current system and when it does not, we want to be able to mold it seamlessly.
+This seemingly small change is transformational.
         </p>
         <p class="lead"><iframe width="560" height="315" src="https://www.youtube.com/embed/Pot9GnHFOVU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>